Are Trump Tariffs Legal? Three Things to Know About the Supreme Court Case

 Profit and prosper with the best of expert advice - straight to your e-mail.

-However, a new federal court ruling has found that most of the tariffs are illegal, and Trump just announced that he’s asking the United States Supreme Court (SCOTUS) for an emergency appeal.
+However, a new federal court ruling has found that most of the tariffs are illegal, and the U.S. Supreme Court (SCOTUS) just announced it will hear the case in early November.

 1. A federal appeals court ruled most of Trump's ‘emergency’ tariffs illegal

 Most of Trump’s controversial tariffs were imposed under the International Emergency Economic Powers Act (IEEPA).
-The law allows the president to declare national emergencies and take economic measures in response to them.
+The law allows the president to declare national emergencies and take economic measures in response.

 Trump declared that the U.S. trade deficit is a national emergency and invoked IEEPA to impose sweeping “reciprocal tariffs.”
 Initially, that meant a minimum 10% tariff on most imports and much higher tariffs on select countries.

-However, last week, the U.S. Court of Appeals for the Federal Circuit struck down most of those tariffs.
-In a 7-4 decision, the court ruled that IEEPA doesn’t authorize the president to impose taxes or tariffs.
+However, recently, the U.S. Court of Appeals for the Federal Circuit struck down (PDF) most of those tariffs.
+In a 7 to 4 decision, the court ruled that IEEPA doesn’t authorize the president to impose taxes or tariffs.

 “We agree that IEEPA’s grant of presidential authority to 'regulate' imports does not authorize the tariffs imposed by [Trump’s] Executive Order,” the majority wrote.